 - The location and size of the notch near the hole in the fireboard is important so the spindle doesn’t pop out.

 - String that breaks or is used up quickly may be because your string is too tight or has more tension than needed.

-- Add a comprehensive book on tree identification to your EDC kit.
+- Add a comprehensive book on tree identification to your survival kit.

 - Practice identifying the trees surrounding any places where you regularly spend time.

-- Obtain a good survival knife that can be used to do the carving needed.
+- Get a good survival knife that can be used to do the carving needed.
 Practice using it regularly.

 - Borrow a bow-drill set from a more experienced neighbor or friend and then practice your bow drill technique until you can regularly produce a coal.

 It’s vital to learn the basics of the bow drill method and practice your form and technique frequently.
 The more you learn about how to read what the wood is indicating, the more reliable your coal catching skill will become in difficult SHTF or disaster scenarios.